Are you ready for your close-up? Hallmark cards now come with video greetings

 The Greeting Card Association says the tradition of exchanging messages of goodwill goes back to ancient civilization.
 These days, more consumers are getting accustomed to connecting on camera, especially since the start of COVID-19.
 Banking on that trend, Hallmark is the biggest brand yet to start packaging video greetings for a price – $4.99 for the digital-only version that can be shared by text or email.
 For a dollar more, the sender can choose a traditional paper card that arrives by mail with a code inside for the recipient to scan with a smartphone to watch the greeting.
 Either way, the final product expires in six months but can be downloaded for keeps.

-In Tribute's first five years in business, it sold about a million montages but that number spiked to five million and counting after the pandemic started.
+In Tribute's first five years in business, it sold about a million montages.
+That number spiked to 5 million and counting after the pandemic started.
 "There's been this absolute, you know, shift in consumer behavior over the past two years in the pandemic, where people are now all of the sudden comfortable, for better or worse, on video," says CEO Andrew Horn.

 The final product might not reflect the amount of time and effort each video took to make, Hogan adds, from choosing the right background and deciding what to say, to recording multiple takes.
 "The more it's boxed by somebody else's parameters, the less it feels sincere and the more it feels like a performance," he says.
 "You don't want a practice that leads to resentment."